-Interest income is recognized in profit or loss for all financial instruments measured at amortized cost using the effective interest rate method, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial instruments to the net carrying amount of the financial asset) interest reflects income earned on cash held at Bank and on direct fixed interest investments.
+Interest income is recognized in profit or loss for all financial instruments that are not held at fair value through profit or loss using the effective interest rate method, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial instruments to the net carrying amount of the financial asset.
+Interest reflects income earned on cash held at Bank and on direct fixed interest investments.